zstar1003/OpenCut/.github/SECURITY.md

 ## Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security vulnerability within OpenCut, please send an email to security@opencut.dev.
+If you discover a security vulnerability within OpenCut, please send an email to security@opencut.app.
 All security vulnerabilities will be promptly addressed.

 Please do not report security vulnerabilities through public GitHub issues.